HIllya51/LunaTranslator/docs/en/transoptimi.md

     This method directly replaces the original text with the translated text before translation.
 It supports using `Regex` and `Escape` for more complex replacements.

-    When the game loads metadata from VNDB, it queries the game's character names as a preset dictionary.
-However, the translations are in English due to VNDB, and you can modify them to Chinese.
+    When loading metadata from VNDB, the game queries character name information to set as a preset dictionary.
+For English users, the extracted English names are populated as translations corresponding to the original text.
+Otherwise, the translation is filled with the same content as the original to avoid affecting translations when users make no modifications.

     ::: details Example
     ![img](https://image.lunatranslator.org/zh/transoptimi/1.png)